 If you have a queen sago palm, you can harvest a bunch of its seeds.
 But first, you need to get them pollinated by a king sago palm cone.

-If you have one nearby, nature would perform that function.
+If you have one nearby, nature will perform that function.
 If not, you need to find a recently cut king sago cone.

 It’s worth noting, though, that propagating sago palms through seedlings isn’t easy.
 Usually, these plants reproduce by the gardener taking a cutting from the side shoots of their bark.